lluisgomez/FairCLIP/data_pipeline/README.md

 A more efficient data pipeline:

 1) (in-cluster) untar all shards into a temporary folder (see e.g. 01_extract_shards_small.sh)
-2) (remotely) filter all samples with at least 1 face detected and English caption.
-Then process captions from previous step with an LLM to produce t2i prompts.
-If the LLM changes the caption edit/modify captions directly in the temp folder
+2) (in-cluster) filter all samples with at least 1 face detected
+3) (remotely) filter samples with English caption and process captions with an LLM to produce t2i prompts.
-4) (in-cluster) generate images with prompts from step 3
+4) (in-cluster) generate images with prompts from step 3 and edit/modify captions directly in the temp folder if needed.
 5) (in-cluster) tar all shards from the temp folder